JATOS/JATOS_docs/docs/Run_your_study/Restricting-study-flow.md

 Let's first say what we understand under the _study flow_:

-**Study flow** - the intended order of a study's componenents as they are done by the participants running the study.
+**Study flow** - the intended order of a study's components as they are done by the participants running the study.
 This doesn't necessarily has to be the order of components like they are defined in the study page, meaning going forward one-by-one - instead the study flow can go backwards to a previous component, go in a loop over several components, or reload the current component.
 It is even possible to decide on-the-fly in your JavaScripts what the next component will be.
 In general and by default a component can go to any other component including itself.
 The _jatos.js_ functions to determine the study flow are `jatos.startNextComponent`, `jatos.startComponentByPos`, `jatos.startLastComponent` and `jatos.startComponent`.

 **Common restrictions**
 - You want to prevent a participant from reloading the same component (by using the browser's reload button).